-Train journeys along the Konkan route have been a lot more scenic with Vistadome, the luxury train coaches that the Central Railways introduced last year.
-The Central Railways introduced a new set of coaches along the Konkan coast, one which have a glass ceiling and wide glass windows, giving passengers a spectacular, panoramic view of the the Western Ghats.
-We did a two-way journey this monsoon, and here's what we thought.
+Train journeys along the Konkan route have been a lot more scenic with Vistadome, the luxury train coaches that the Central Railways introduced a few years ago.
+These coaches that ride along the Konkan Coast have glass ceilings and wide glass windows, giving passengers a spectacular, panoramic view of the Western Ghats.
+We did a two-way journey and here's what we thought.